ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 - **DNS_DOMAIN_ID**: The ID of DNS domain.
 Required.
 - **--available-fields**: List of all available fields.
 - **--ray-id value**: Lookup logs by specific Ray ID.
 - **--fields value**: Define field set in return.
-This must be specified as a comma separated list without any whitespaces, and all fields must exist.
+This must be specified as a comma separated list without any spaces, and all fields must exist.
 The order in which fields are specified doesn't matter, and the order of fields in the response is not specified.
 Note that fields are expected to be case sensitive.
 - **--start value**: The (inclusive) beginning of the requested time frame.
 This can be a unix timestamp (in seconds or nanoseconds), or an absolute timestamp that conforms to RFC 3339.
 At this point in time, it cannot exceed a time in the past greater than 7 days.
 Default is 65 minutes earlier.
 - **--end value**: The (exclusive) end of the requested time frame.
 This can be a unix timestamp (in seconds or nanoseconds), or an absolute timestamp that conforms to RFC 3339.
 The `end` must be at least 5 minutes earlier than now and must be later than `start`.
 Difference between `start` and `end` must be not greater than 1h.
 Default is 5 minutes earlier.
 - **--count value**: Number of logs to retrieve.
 The default value is `-1`.